EivindArvesen/faarikaal/README.md

 # Faarikaal Theme

-### WORK IN PROGRESS!
-**This theme is *not* yet submitted to package control, even though this file contains installation instructions and other information suggesting it is.**

----

 <!-- monochromatic, -->

 A minimalistic, flat and dark theme for Sublime Text 3 that aims to put focus on your code and to make other elements less intrusive.